hejsek/hejsek.github.io/index.md

 Language translation format:
 We are going to store our language versions in JSON format.
 I decided to use this because you can easily convert JSON to objects and afterwards work with it easily.
+Ofcourse storing all translations in one file is not a good idea so we are going to do it only for purpose of this tutorial to show you only how pipes works.
+In next chapter we are going to solve this by requesting server for user language specifically.

 ```javascript
 {